prajapatihet/donorconnect/README.md

 </table>

 ## Design View

 - Abstract View (build like this or have new design then go ahead)
+- It is just for reference(Not actual design)

 <div>

 ![Screenshot 2024-10-02 012859](https://github.com/user-attachments/assets/c2463ea7-9281-43ae-bfb9-4ed83cc3f8e6)